open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 `CAUTION: DESTRUCTIVE`

 The prune command or flag will run the prune action on the current dependency.
-Pruning will remove any dependencies that are not in the current intra-repository dependency graph.
+Pruning will remove any dependency replacement statements for intra-repository dependencies that are determined to not be direct or transitive dependencies.
+Without pruning all intra-repository modules will be added as replace statements.
 Pruning will only remove go modules that fall under the same module path as the root module.
 For example, If the root module is named `example.com/foo` and there exists a replace statement of `example.com/foo/bar => ./bar` that is not a direct or transitive dependency of the current go.mod file, it will be pruned.